avngrdv/clibas/README.md

 ### FastqParser.q_summary(loc=None, save_txt=False)

-    For each sample in Data, compute basic statistics of Q scores.
+        For each sample in Data, compute some basic Q score statistics.
     	For each position in regions specified by 'loc', computes the mean and standard deviation of Q scores.
 Plots the results in the parser output folder as specified by config.py.
         Optionally, the data can also be written to a txt file.

-    Collapses sample's internal state (see above explanation for Data objects)

         Parameters:
-                     loc: a list of ints to specify regions to be analyzed
+                     loc: a list of ints to specify regions to be analyzed;
+                          in this case, the op will collapse sample's internal state (see explanation for Data objects)

+                          OR

+                          'all': to get the same statistics over the entire Q score arrays. in this case, the op will NOT collapse sample's internal state

                 save_txt: if True, the data will be written to a txt file saved in the same folder as the .png and .svg plots